coolbeans201/GreatTechBlogPosts/README.md

 [Identifying Outages with Argos, Uber Engineering’s Real-Time Monitoring and Root-Cause Exploration Tool](https://www.uber.com/blog/argos-real-time-alerts/) - An earlier but still extremely relevant post on anomaly detection and the role it plays in monitoring

 [The Pulse of a City: How People Move Using Uber Engineering](https://www.uber.com/blog/data-visualization-city-movement/) - For those into data visualization, a nice view into Uber transport in big cities

+[Evolution of Data Lifecycle Management at Uber](https://www.uber.com/blog/evolution-of-data-lifecycle-management-at-uber/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105) - DLM is a very relevant topic these days, especially with an increased focus on costs.
+How Uber handles it is a good standard to follow.

+[Dynamic Executor Core Resizing in Spark](https://www.uber.com/blog/dynamic-executor-core-resizing-in-spark/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105) - OOM errors in Spark are the worst.
+This is a good method to make that issue easier.

+[Attribute-Based Access Control at Uber](https://www.uber.com/blog/attribute-based-access-control-at-uber/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105) - Proper access control is tricky when it comes to tables, so this is a good foundation for others to follow.

+[https://www.uber.com/blog/announcing-cadence/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105](https://www.uber.com/blog/announcing-cadence/?uclick_id=add05cd1-3a86-4266-b7ca-083dc79f7105) - There's always more room for workflow engines, so cool to see what Cadence can bring to the table.

 ### VTS